-Google search operators are the secret sauce you need to take your search experience (and SEO) to the next level.
+Google search operators are the secret sauce you need to take your search experience (and SEO) to the next level in 2023!

 Search operators are just simple commands you type into the search bar when you’re on Google (or other top search engines, like Yahoo! and Bing).
 They refine results, showing you what you want to see immediately without trawling through dozens of pages first.